isaza00/lahaus-api/README.md

 To start consuming the API:

-In devolpment mode:
+In devolpment mode ->
 root url: localhost:3000/

 Run: rails s

-In Heroku:
+In Heroku ->
 root url: http://lahaus.herokuapp.com/

 You must be authorized to perform any action,